ProdigalCoder456/Mod4-NextBiteAi/README.md

 # Developers: Diana Montero & Joshua Moore

 # Description of AI Model
-Gemini 2.5 Flash, combined with embeddings and retrieval of similar recipes, allows NextBite to transform user inputs into smart, personalized recipe suggestions efficiently and accurately.
+Gemini 2.5 Flash, combined with embeddings and a Retrieval-Augmented Generation (RAG) system, allows NextBite to create smart, personalized recipes.
+The RAG system works like this: first, it finds recipes that are similar to your ingredients from the database using embeddings (which help the AI understand the meaning of the ingredients).
+Then, it feeds these similar recipes to Gemini, so the AI can generate a new, personalized recipe that makes sense with what you have and any dietary conditions.

 # Installation Instructions - set up project locally